MapleCCC/liblzw/README.md

 $ make install-pre-commit-hook-script
 ```

-The pre-commit hook script basically does three things:
+The pre-commit hook script basically does four things:

 1. Format staged C/C++ code

+2. Format staged Python code

-2. Transform `LaTeX` math equation in `README.raw.md` to image url in `README.md`
+3. Transform `LaTeX` math equation in `README.raw.md` to image url in `README.md`

-3. Append content of `TODO.md` and `CHANGELOG.md` to `README.md`
+4. Append content of `TODO.md` and `CHANGELOG.md` to `README.md`

 Besides relying on the pre-commit hook script, you can manually format code and transform math equations in `README.md`.